 Event pricing should be based on total deployment cost (delivery, service frequency, pickup) plus a target margin of 35-45%.
-The biggest pricing mistake is quoting per-unit rates without accounting for service frequency, which can double your variable costs for high-traffic events.
+The biggest pricing mistake is quoting per-unit rates without accounting for service frequency, which can double your variable costs for high-volume events.

 The Event Pricing Framework